 In my office, we talk a lot about real estate.
 Google real estate to be specific.
 Page 1 Google search engine rankings capture 97% of all search traffic.
 If you are able to maximize your Google presence, it will not only drive potential buyers to your doors, but more importantly, take them off the market from less savvy competitors.
 There are typically 20 available spot placements on Page One – 7 paid results, 10 organic and 3 local.
 Talk about cornering the market!
 Consider Google Adwords, get Google My Business working for you, and find a talented website company to help improve your organic rankings.

 4. Direct Mail

 Direct mail isn’t dead.
-In fact, it is still the only GUARANTEED impression vehicle for your message.
+In fact, it is still the only GUARANTEED impression vehicle for your message and it’s one of the well-documented marketing ideas.
 People that have written off direct mail are likely expecting too much from small batch mailings.
 We recommend bunching in ZIP codes based on demographics, but more important than demos is beauty.
 Make the investment in a designer that will incorporate edgy graphics with your brand to pique the interest of your clients.
 It will pay off!

 5. Job signs

 Never leave a job site without your mark on the project.
 This tried and true method is so simple, it’s almost silly to think that people don’t do it, but to anyone reading this – do you actually believe your field crews are doing this on every job?
 Guaranteed they aren’t as much as you’d wish, and it’s costing you money.
 Develop a process that makes it automatic and stop leaving it up to your crew to decide whether or not to ask the homeowner if it’s okay to leave a yard sign behind.

 6. Refresh and relaunch your brand